49th Mission Support Group

 49th Civil Engineer Squadron

-Eight flights deliver Engineering, Environmental, Readiness, Operations, Fire Protection, Explosive Ordnance Disposal (EOD), Resources, and Housing expertise to Holloman Air Force Base and the active duty, dependents, DoD civilians, German Air Force, contractors, and tenants who live and work on the base.
-Holloman's three runways and the accompanying air space comprise the most complex aerodrome in Air Combat Command.
-The base covers over 59,000 acres and includes 7.4 million square feet of facilities.
-The physical plant is valued at over $2.5 billion.
+Six flights deliver Engineering, Installation Management, Readiness & Emergency Management, Operations, Fire & Emergency Services, and Explosive Ordnance Disposal (EOD) expertise to Holloman Air Force Base and the active duty, dependents, DoD civilians, and tenants who live and work on the base.
+Holloman's three runways and the accompanying air space comprise the most complex aerodrome in Air Education and Training Command.

 Operations Flight